Historic Music Venues In Los Angeles

-As America’s second largest city, Los Angeles is home to an exceptionally large number of popular and historic music venues.
+As America’s second-largest city, Los Angeles is home to an exceptionally large number of popular and historic live music venues.
 This summer, the largest events of the year are the three Taylor Swift concerts at SoFi Stadium.
 But unless you already have tickets, you can expect to shell out over $500 just for the cheap seats.
 While money may not be an obstacle for Swifties, you have many other places to enjoy live music.
-With the exception of larger places like the Coliseum and the Rose Bowl, here are 10 historic music venues to enjoy live music in LA.
+Except for more prominent areas like the Coliseum and the Rose Bowl, there are ten historic music venues where people can enjoy live music in LA.

 El Rey Theatre